elbaggarilab/elbaggarilab.github.io/research.md

 ## Topics

 The materials we study range from bulk complex oxides to atomically engineered heterointerfaces to quasi-2D and quasi-1D compounds.
-These systems constitute rich playground for studying phenomena such as **charge and orbital order**, **superconductivity**, **phase separation**, **ferroelectricity** and **quantum criticality**.
+These systems provide a rich playground for studying phenomena such as **charge and orbital order**, **superconductivity**, **phase separation**, **ferroelectricity** and **quantum criticality**.

 We are interested in understanding phase transitions by directly visualizing order and disorder.